 Second, the Operating Agreement must address procedures for, and any restrictions on, transfers of membership interests.
 Frequently, transfers to outsiders are prohibited because co-founders will be uncomfortable, at best, if one of the founders transfers his/her membership interest to a third party.
 If transfers are not prohibited, there usually are procedures by which the LLC and/or the other members have a right of first refusal to purchase the selling member’s interest on the same terms as the bona fide offer from the third party.

 It is close to impossible for non-lawyers to do a proper job of drafting Operating Agreement provisions in these two areas.
+Consequently, forming an LLC without a lawyer is a mistake if the LLC will have two or more members.

 - Forming an LLC Online: You Get What You Pay For